vivthuyh/vivthuyh/README.md

  ## 💭 What I'm up to:
  -Becoming proficient in Python, R, and HTML. <br><br>-Working towards getting my IBM certification in Data Science <br><br>-Beginning research on how bias occurs in machine learning
- -Started a passion project of making a 2D rouge-lite video game using Godot and Asesprite
+ <br><br>-Started a passion project of making a 2D rouge-lite video game using Godot and Asesprite

 ## ❕ Socials: